katalon-studio-samples/katalon-octoperf-sample/README.md

 * Octoperf Account.

-Generate a .har file on chrome/firefox etc by recording all the action for your test website.
-Users should have an Octoperf account up and running with workspace, projects, and virtual users.

 # How to automate
 * Generate a .har file on browser(Chrome/firefox) by recording all the action for your test website